nvaccess/nvda/user_docs/en/userGuide.md

 When the confirmation dialog appears, select "restart now" or "restart later" if you wish to use the new language now or at a later time, respectively.
 If "restart later" is selected, the configuration must be saved (either manually or using the save on exit functionality).

 ##### Save configuration on exit {#GeneralSettingsSaveConfig}
+This checkbox tells NVDA whether settings should be saved automatically when you exit NVDA.

 | . {.hideHeaderRow} |.|
 |---|---|